sihorton/appjs-deskshell/README.md

 The quickest way to start using deskshell for windows is to download the installer.
 This includes an example app that also serves as documentation and guide for the project. http://appjs.delightfulsoftware.com/deskshell/.
+To develop the code git clone the repository and then read the bin/win/readme.txt file for further details.

 Mac:
 ====